kujenga/website/content/blog/go-mlp.md

 ### Boolean test cases

+Before we get into the MNIST problem, we want to start with super simple, to check that our network can do anything at all.
+The setup I am using for that level of verification in this post is the ability for an individual network to learn basic boolean functions like `AND` and `OR`.

 Here is an example of the basic test cases we will build on for the boolean inputs and the corresponding output labels that different instantiations of the network can learn.